In Armidale Regional Council, Financial and Insurance Services had the highest productivity by industry, generating $318,832 per worker in 2018/19.

 - Mining ($210,399)

-The major differences between worker productivity by industries in the Armidale Regional Council and New South Wales were:
+The major differences between the jobs held by the full-time equivalent local workers of Armidale Regional Council and New South Wales were:

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Armidale Regional Council were for:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in Armidale Regional Council were for those employed in:

 - Mining (-$104,060)